 one.
 I can cope without drinking.

-Changing your thought patterns through cognitive therapy can help you cope with the challenges of addiction.
+Changing addicting thinking through cognitive therapy can help you cope with the challenges of addiction.
 Changing deep-rooted thought patterns will not happen overnight, however.
 Give yourself time to learn how to recognize addictive thoughts and replace them with accurate, realistic ones.
 Most importantly, we must take action to change our thinking.
 We cannot heal our own thinking by thinking, so engaging in cognitive therapy and implementing the skills and practice will help create change.
 Changing your view of a situation, of others and you are essential to recovery and continuing a sober lifestyle.
 Changing addicting thinking takes some work, but the reward is worth it!

 If you are interested in learning more about our therapeutic services, please contact us today.